r-lara/leetcode-practice/README.md

 ## 🛠️ Languages Used
 - **TypeScript** (primary)
-- Occasional examples in JavaScript & Golang for comparison
+- Occasional examples in JavaScript, C++, Java & Go for comparison

 ---